-Zoo roles embrace a diverse range of skills and occupations - from zookeeping, horticulture, marketing, veterinarian, vet nursing, administration, finance and customer service.
+Zoo roles embrace a diverse range of skills and occupations - from zookeeping, horticulture, marketing, veterinary services, administration, finance and customer service.

-All vacancies for jobs at Auckland Zoo are listed on Auckland Council's careers website.
+All vacancies for jobs at Auckland Zoo are listed on the Auckland Council careers website.

 There are very few zoos in New Zealand, and consequently very few zookeeping positions, so it's a good idea to keep your options open.
 Either working with animals in places other than a zoo, or undertaking other conservation-related work, can be a step in the right direction.